QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Hi Tom, if you want to modify the ipython notebook directly, you would need to add HTML tags.
-For example, you may check the sourse code of the following equation by double-clicking this cell, and do copying and pasting.
+For example, you may check the source code of the following equation by double-clicking this cell, and do copying and pasting.